SignAvatars: A Large-scale 3D Sign Language Holistic Motion Dataset and Benchmark: Discussion

 \subsection{Related Work}

-In this section, we present more details about the related work as well as the open problems.

-\paragraph{Background} Existing SL datasets, and dictionaries are typically limited to 2D, which is ambiguous and insufficient for learners as introduced in \cite{lee2023human}, different signs could appear to be the same in 2D domain due to depth ambiguity.
-In that, 3D avatars and dictionaries are highly desired for efficient learning \citep{naert2020survey}, teaching, and many downstream tasks.
-However, The creation of 3D avatar annotation for SL is a labor-intensive, entirely manual process conducted by SL experts and the results are often unnatural \citep{aliwy2021development}.
+In this section, we present more details about the related work as well as the open problems. \paragraph{Background} Existing SL datasets, and dictionaries are typically limited to 2D, which is ambiguous and insufficient for learners as introduced in~\cite{lee2023human}, different signs could appear to be the same in 2D domain due to depth ambiguity.
+In that, 3D avatars and dictionaries are highly desired for efficient learning~\cite{naert2020survey}, teaching, and many downstream tasks.
+However, The creation of 3D avatar annotation for SL is a labor-intensive, entirely manual process conducted by SL experts and the results are often unnatural~\cite{aliwy2021development}.
 As a result, there is not a unified large-scale multi-prompt 3D sign language holistic motion dataset with precise hand mesh annotations.
-The lack of such 3D avatar data is a huge barrier to bringing these meaningful applications to hearing-impaired communities, such as 3D sign language production (SLP), 3D sign language recognition (SLR), and many downstream tasks such as digital simultaneous translators between spoken language and sign language in VR/AR.
+The lack of such 3D avatar data is a huge barrier to bringing these meaningful applications to {Deaf} community, such as 3D sign language production (SLP), 3D sign language recognition (SLR), and many downstream tasks such as digital simultaneous translators between spoken language and sign language in VR/AR.

-\paragraph{Open problems} Overall, the open problems chain is: \textbf{1)} Current 3D avatar annotation methods for sign language are mostly done manually by SL experts and are labor-intensive. \textbf{2)} Lack of generic automatic 3D expressive avatar annotation methods with detailed hand pose. \textbf{3)} Due to the lack of a generic annotation method, there is also a lack of a unified large-scale multi-prompt 3D co-articulated continuous sign language holistic motion dataset with precise hand mesh annotations. \textbf{4)} Due to the above constraints, it is difficult to extend sign language applications to highly desired 3D properties such as 3D SLR, 3D SLP, which can be used for many downstream applications like virtual simultaneous SL translators, 3D dictionaries, etc.
+\textbf{Open problems.} Overall, the open problems chain is: \textbf{1)} Current 3D avatar annotation methods for sign language are mostly done manually by SL experts and are labor-intensive. \textbf{2)} Lack of generic automatic 3D expressive avatar annotation methods with detailed hand pose. \textbf{3)} Due to the lack of a generic annotation method, there is also a lack of a unified large-scale multi-prompt 3D co-articulated continuous sign language holistic motion dataset with precise hand mesh annotations. \textbf{4)} Due to the above constraints, it is difficult to extend sign language applications to highly desired 3D properties such as 3D SLR, 3D SLP, which can be used for many downstream applications like virtual simultaneous SL translators, 3D dictionaries, etc.

-According to the problem chain, we will introduce the SOTA from three aspects: 3D holistic mesh annotation pipeline, 3D sign language motion dataset, and 3D SL applications.
+According to the problem chain, we will introduce the SoTA from three aspects: 3D holistic mesh annotation pipeline, 3D sign language motion dataset, and 3D SL applications.